 Travelling to South Africa with the little ones but worried about the new South African child visa requirements?
 Our sister site -- Drive South Africa -- created a Child Visa Checklist app that tells you exactly which documents you’ll need before boarding the plane.

-According to Traveller24, from 1 June 2015, all minors (under the age of 18) must travel with an unabridged birth certificate, which names the child’s mother and father - or the equivalent thereof from their country of origin.
+From 1 June 2015, all minors (under the age of 18) must travel with an unabridged birth certificate, which names the child’s mother and father - or the equivalent thereof from their country of origin.

 However, the documentation needed before travelling to South Africa get more complicated for single parents, if one parent is deceased and for unique circumstances such as if the child is adopted or in foster care.